 There are many spinal conditions that may lead to the development of canal stenosis, including the following:

 - Osteoarthritis – This type of arthritis is typically acquired through the natural aging process and involves the degradation of cartilage within joints.
-Spinal osteoarthritis can cause the joints to enlarge and impinge upon the spinal canal.
+Spinal osteoarthritis can cause the joints to become inflamed and impinge upon the spinal canal.

-- Herniated discs and/or bulging discs – When an intervertebral disc bulges and/or herniates, disc tissue may impinge upon the spinal canal, causing stenosis.
+- Herniated discs and/or bulging discs – When an intervertebral disc bulges and/or herniates, disc tissue may enter the spinal canal, causing stenosis.

-These spinal conditions can be diagnosed through a variety of imaging techniques, including an X-ray, MRI and CT scans.
-Physicians may also perform strength and reflex tests and take blood to test for other conditions which may cause canal stenosis.
+These spinal conditions can be diagnosed through a variety of imaging techniques, including X-rays, MRI scans and CT scans.
+Physicians may also perform strength and reflex tests and take blood to test for other conditions that may cause canal stenosis.

 Patients who have been diagnosed with central canal stenosis should consult their physicians to determine the proper course of treatment.
 Most patients are advised to follow a conservative, nonsurgical treatment regimen consisting of over-the-counter pain relievers, physical therapy, hot/cold therapy, lifestyle modifications such as losing weight and other common modalities.
 If conservative therapies prove ineffective after several weeks or months, a patient may be advised to undergo spinal surgery.
 The surgeons of Laser Spine Institute perform minimally invasive surgical procedures which may provide relief.
-Contact Laser Spine Institute for more information about our safe and effective techniques and to schedule a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute for more information about our surgical techniques and to schedule a complimentary review of your MRI or CT scan.